 The MBC infiltrate Kazuichi’s residence, but Kasahara and Dojo have already initiated an audacious plan to get Kurato to safety.
 The MBC try to stop them by any means including firing live bullets at their car, but ultimately fail.
 Video of the MBC’s incredibly violent actions in attempting to stop Kurato's escape reach a local TV station who broadcast it.
 The public are disgusted at the MBC’s actions; however the station is shut down for a day by the MBC for violating the Media Betterment Act.
 Knowing they practically have no chance in winning the court case and that Kurato will be forced to stop writing or worse, locked up for good, the LDF try to come up with a new plan to protect Kurato.
 Kasahara suggests the idea of him asking for asylum at one of the embassies.
 The court case verdict comes down and Kurato is bared from writing for five years until they capture the terrorists.
 Kasahara and Dojo first attempt to get Kurato to the Dutch embassy then when that fails, to the British one, but are blocked by MBC agents at every turn.
 Worse is to come with Dojo being hit by a bullet in the leg.
 However Kasahara refuses to leave him behind or give up on getting asylum for Kurato.

 While the actions and uniforms of the Media Betterment Committee agents in the TV series scream “fascism”, the movie amps this up even further.
-The pre-credit sequence shows agents raiding the main branch of Kinokuniya Book Shop in Shinjuku, loading up several trucks worth of books then depicting them being taken to a large industrial incinerator complex and being dumped to individual incinerators by dump trucks.
+The pre-credit sequence shows agents raiding the main branch of the Kinokuniya Book Shop in Shinjuku, loading up several trucks worth of books then depicting them being taken to a large industrial incinerator complex and being dumped into individual incinerators by dump trucks.
 Unlike the TV series which shied away from showing mass book burning, here it makes no bones about the fact that it is done literally on a large industrial scale.
 Also not explicitly shown in the TV series was the censorship of mass media in regards to how the actions of the Media Betterment Committee agents are reported.
 In the movie it is made clear that any criticism of them would be met with sanctions against the offending TV station or paper.

 However due to the heavy emphasis on the main characters and their relationships, as well the somewhat dry lead up to the injunction to Kurato’s detainment, the movie doesn’t really kick into gear until almost half way through.
 Once it does however, the action sequences are pretty spectacular, albeit in limited supply and perhaps a little over the top.
 However this is also one of the problems with the anime franchise as a whole.
 The over the top actions between both warning camps who are defending what amounts to a few books seems absurd, especially when there doesn’t seems to be any restrictions on other forms of media such as the internet (which is barely mentioned at all in the series or film).
 However the actions sequences are to a degree depicted in a more realistic light in the movie.
 The latter part of the movie shifts the film’s location to Osaka as Kasahara attempts to get Kurato into one of the city’s consulates so he can claim asylum.
 However this section of the film contains some of the worst Osakaian clichés imaginable, including the abuse of the local accent.